 Once you’re healed, Dr. Chandy will attach a small piece called an abutment to the implant.
 The abutment connects the implant to your new tooth.
 Your gums will need a little time to heal around this part so everything looks and feels natural.

 After your gums heal, it’s time for your new tooth!
-Dr. Chandy will place a crown, bridge, or hybrid denture on the abutment.
-This replacement tooth will look and work like your real teeth.
-You’ll be able to smile, eat, and speak again.
+Dr. Chandy will place a crown, bridge, or hybrid denture.
+He’ll make adjustments so it feels comfortable and natural in your mouth.

 How to Care for Dental Implants

-You should visit our dental office at least twice a year for checkups and professional cleanings.
-During your visit, our dentist will check the implant and make sure your gums and jawbone are healthy.
-One of our dental hygienists will clean around the implant to remove any plaque or tartar you might have missed at home.
+- Visit Us Regularly: You should visit our office at least twice a year for checkups and professional cleanings.
+During your visit, we will check the implant and make sure your gums and jawbone are healthy.

-Smoking is bad for your overall health, and it can also cause problems with dental implants.
-Tobacco products can slow down healing and increase your risk of infection or implant failure.
-If you smoke, vape, or use tobacco products, talk to our dentist about ways to quit.
-We want to help you protect your new teeth and keep your restoration strong.
+- Avoid Tobacco Products: Smoking and tobacco use can slow down healing and increase your risk of infection or implant failure.
+If you smoke, talk to us about ways to quit.

 The cost of dental implants in Edmonton, AB, depends on multiple factors, which include: